rabaur/ebdwebsite.github.io/software.md

 _DecodingSpaces_ is a plugin for Grasshopper.

-Visit [https://toolbox.decodingspaces.net/download-decodingspaces-toolbox/](https://toolbox.decodingspaces.net/download-decodingspaces-toolbox/) and download the .zip file.
-Make sure you have made the plugin runnable by following the steps on this website.

-Follow the instructions of this blog [https://www.giancadm.com/plugins-install/](https://www.giancadm.com/plugins-install/) to install the plugin.
+Visit [https://toolbox.decodingspaces.net/download-decodingspaces-toolbox/](https://toolbox.decodingspaces.net/download-decodingspaces-toolbox/). **IMPORTANT**: Choose the version 2020.07.
+Install according to the instructions on the website.

 * * *